lukasroegner/homebridge-philips-hue/README.md

 ## Lights

-The lights are exposes as light bulbs with the following features:
+The lights are exposed as light bulbs with the following features:
 * On/Off
 * Brightness (if supported by the light bulb)
 * Color (if supported by the light bulb)